 Grants and accounts receivable are stated at the amount management expects to collect from outstanding balances and consists of amounts due from various government agencies and other third parties.
 The Organization's agreements with government agencies typically require the Organization to apply for annual renewal.
-The Organization carries grants and accounts receivable net of an estimated allowance for doubtful accounts.
+The Organization carries grants and accounts receivable net of an estimated allowance for credit loss accounts.
 The allowance is based on the Organization's experience with the agencies and the third-party contracts and other circumstances which may affect the ability of the funder to meet their obligations.
 Receivables are considered impaired if payments are not received in accordance with contractual terms.
 It is the Organization's policy to charge off uncollectible grants and accounts receivable against the allowance when management determines the receivable will not be collected.
-The allowance for doubtful accounts as of August 31, 2023 and 2022 was \$116,086 and \$109,807, respectively.
+The allowance for credit loss accounts as of August 31, 2024 and 2023 was \$98,775 and \$116,086, respectively.